 As you gather application materials for graduate school, you will be required to include a written statement as part of the process.
 These written statements are often called "letters of intent", "personal narratives", "personal statements", or "statements of purpose".
 While the essays are personal in nature, the school is not looking for your life story.
-Your statement should focus on your specific interests and goals as they pertain to academics.
+Your personal statement for graduate school should focus on your specific interests and goals as they pertain to academics.

 Many people dread writing an essay of any kind, especially when it is part of an application process.
 However, you have no need to be concerned as long as you know how to construct the statement and what must be included.
-Your statement may be in response to questions posed by the graduate program in your application documents, or you might simply be responding to a brief directive to write about the area of study you intend to focus on and why.
+Your statement may be in response to questions posed by the graduate program in your application documents.
+Or, you might simply be responding to a brief directive to write about the area of study you intend to focus on and why.

 Your statement will likely be between 250 and 750 words, depending upon the school and its requirements.
 You will need to determine: your purpose in writing your statement, what it will contain, and the style you will use to write it.
 Before you begin, be sure to research the school and the program to which you are applying.
 Conducting that research will help you decide how to approach writing your statement.

 The personal statement for graduate school you write gives you the opportunity to sell yourself to the graduate program of your choice.
 Your goal and purpose is to persuade the school that you will be a positive addition to its student body.
 The relevant experiences you have gained through your undergraduate work, as well as through field and employment experiences, are precisely what you want to highlight.

 Your purpose should be clear and concise.
 You should ensure that you keep your audience in mind as you write your statement.
 Explain your academic goals, how you developed them, and how being a part of that graduate program will help you reach those goals.
 The tone of your statement should be very direct and you should answer any and all questions posed by the application.